 Significant Research Advances

-Researchers affiliated with Siteman Cancer Center and/or Washington University School of Medicine in St. Louis have pioneered important advances in cancer research, prevention, education and treatment.
-Highlights and ongoing studies include these projects:
+Washington University School of Medicine researchers at Siteman Cancer Center have pioneered important advances in cancer research, prevention, education and treatment.
+Highlights and ongoing studies include:

 - Using a laser probe, neurosurgeons open the brain’s protective cover, enabling them to deliver chemotherapy drugs to patients with glioblastoma – the most common and aggressive type of brain cancer.
 The patients underwent minimally invasive laser surgery to treat a recurrence of their tumors.
 Heat from the laser is known to kill brain tumor cells but, unexpectedly, the researchers found that the technology can penetrate the blood-brain barrier, keeping it open for four to six weeks and providing a therapeutic window of opportunity to deliver chemotherapy drugs.